hbr/alba-lang-description/docs/functions.md

 second argument used in the recursive calls is always structurally less than the original argument `b`.

-The albatross compiler can expand recursive functions if it can determine the correct branch.
+The Albatross compiler can expand recursive functions if it can determine the correct branch.
 It does expansion iteratively therefore it can do symbolic computations.
 E.g. the following theorem (see chapter [Theorems](theorems.md)) can be proved automatically by the proof engine by using iterated function